adanie15/Checkbook-Web-App/README.md

 # Checkbook-Web-App
-A web app built with create-react-app that will act like a checkbook for different accounts.
+A web app that I'm working on started with create-react-app that will serve as an online checkbook for different accounts.